Migrating from Docker Compose

 backoff_seconds: 5

 restart_on_failure retries only on non-zero exits.
+It enforces both a lifetime restart cap and a rolling-window crash-loop cap during one live batch-script execution.
+If you omit the rolling-window fields, hpc-compose defaults to window_seconds: 60 and max_restarts_in_window: <resolved max_restarts>.
 Use mode: fail_job (default) for fail-fast behavior, or mode: ignore for non-critical sidecars.

 What to do about unsupported features